finicu212/ADMS-CN-CRUD-InternetHistory/README.md

 We use JS to link the DB to the HTML page.
 All requests are simply printed in a list for the admin.

 ![image](https://user-images.githubusercontent.com/44416281/149515282-31a5661c-503e-45f6-92a0-84308893a1a3.png)

+For a simple user, only their personal history is shown.